qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...] special agents had been sent to check on every man by the name of John Galt throughout the country.
 "They're a shabby lot.
 There's a John Galt who's a professor of ornithology, eighty years old — there's a retired greengrocer with a wife and nine children — there's an unskilled railroad laborer who's held the same job for twelve years — and other such trash."

 > [...]
-In September, a bushel of wheat had cost eleven dollars [...]; it was now approaching the price of two hundred— while the printing presses of the government treasury were running a race with starvation, and losing.
+In September, a bushel of wheat had cost eleven dollars [...]; it was now approaching the price of two hundred — while the printing presses of the government treasury were running a race with starvation, and losing.

 Rearden's mills have a series of useless political appointees for managers; production plummets and is eventually suspended.
 A worker sets fire to one structure.
 Mr. Thompson meets with Dagny about Galt, and decline her pleas to lift controls and taxes.